ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ![Camera to View](./Images/Donut_Tutorial_Part_04/04-C3_Camera_to_View_ShortVersion.gif)

 **Cons**: Typically we can leave the camera view by pressing the MMB to escape, now we need to press 'Num pad 0' or uncheck 'Camera to View'.
+MMB Scroll to Zoom in and out does not allow for using 'Shift' for smooth increments.

 ### Render Visibility